 Gain is small, but several experts expressed interest, as it is extremely simple to implement (no change in quantization, “post processing” of dequantized output), and the gain is consistent over classes.

 It was asked if there is dependency on bit depth.

 Investigate in EE.
 It was suggested to consider checking tendency of performance in other QP ranges.

+JVET-AD0400 Crosscheck of JVET-AD0251 (AHG12: Shifting Quantizer Center) [M. Coban (Qualcomm)]